AbdelrahmanMahmoud-05/A-World-Away-Hunting-for-Exoplanets-with-AI/README.md

-# A-World-Away-Hunting-for-Exoplanets-with-AI
+# 🌌 A-World-Away-Hunting-for-Exoplanets-with-AI

-# 🌌 A World Away — Hunting for Exoplanets with AI

-##NASA Space Apps Hackathon 2025 – Cairo
+## NASA Space Apps Hackathon 2025 – Cairo

 Using Artificial Intelligence to detect exoplanets from space telescope data (Kepler, TESS, etc.).
 Our goal: build AI-powered pipelines to distinguish true planetary transit signals from noise and false positives.